 This brand makes the list on name alone, as a hard kombucha maker couldn’t get dibs on a better label.
 It’s liquid is pretty darn good, too.
 Made in Brooklyn, Kombrewcha can be found in plenty of markets across the U.S. The company also keeps their brew on the lower ABV side, so the healthy aspect can be enjoyed a little more guilt free.

 Luna Bay Booch

 Founder Holly Lyman approaches fermentation as a creative practice, and you can taste it in this unctuous brew.
 This hard kombucha is unique in being built on a foundation of jun, a softer, subtler cousin of the kombucha ferment that feeds on honey rather than sugar.
 The flavors are provided by organic herbs and roots homegrown by Holly and her team outside Sedona, Arizona.
 The result is a light dance of flavors with a heavier, mead-like body.
-For me, it’s the ideal wind-down kombucha, one that pairs perfectly with a falsa blanket, a lingering sunset, and some Yo La Tengo playing in the background.

 Unity Vibration Kombucha Beer